 After you create the new job, you can make changes to the parameters for the scheduled job or review its history in the Scheduler page.
-For more information about working with scheduled jobs, see Managing Jobs in the Scheduler.
+See Managing Jobs in the Scheduler for more information about working with scheduled jobs.

 To schedule a Forensics and Response job